AnthonyLupica/Sentimento/README.md

 If you want to see the logs for frontend or backend while running
 ```
-sudo docker ps              # displays info about running containers including an id
+docker ps              # displays info about running containers including an id
-sudo docker logs <id> -f    # Tracks the logs of the specified container (remove -f for a onetime view rather than follow)
+docker logs <id> -f    # Tracks the logs of the specified container (remove -f for a onetime view rather than follow)
 ctrl + c                    # Quit following logs
 ```